PET (Polyethylene Terephthalate, Resin Identification Code #1)

 PREFERRED

-Items that clearly measure larger than 5 centimeters (two inches) in two dimensions
+Small Size Boundary: Items that clearly measure larger than 5 cm (2 in) in any two dimensions

-Small size boundaries are of concern because the industry standard screen size for Material Recovery Facilities (MRFs) in North America potentially loses materials less than two inches to the residue waste stream.
-Testing can determine the impact of the size and shape of a container on sortability.
+Small size boundaries are of concern because the industry standard glass screen size for Material Recovery Facilities (MRFs) in North America potentially loses materials less than two inches to the glass stream.

 DETRIMENTAL

-Recycling machinery, particularly automatic sorting equipment, is not large enough to accept items larger than 7.5 liters .
-Because larger containers jam the systems, most MRFs employ manual sortation before the automatic line to remove the large items.
+Recycling machinery, particularly automatic sorting equipment, typically not able to accept items larger than 7.5 liters (2 gallons).
+Items over this max size are manual pulled out of the recycling stream before the automatic sort equipment to avoid damage.
 These items are recovered in a stream of bulky rigid containers that are sold and processed as polyethylene since the vast majority of bulky rigid items are comprised of this polymer.
 Other polymers including PET either negatively affect or are lost by the polyethylene processing.

 REQUIRES TEST RESULTS